Lina-Gerontogianni/Dates-Fruit-classification---PyTorch/README.md

 Here are the results of the:
 - training process
 - the training time
-- the correctly classified dates per date type (DEGLET seems to be harder to distinguish -85% compared the rest types, like SAFAVI which is 100% correctly classified)**
+- the correctly classified dates per date type (DEGLET seems to be harder to distinguish -85% compared to the rest types, like SAFAVI which is 100% correctly classified)**
 - the test accuracy

 ```